Background to Plasma Sound

 Tubes and electrodes

-Sounds produced by fluorescents can vary a lot, even between tubes of identical brand/spec.
-Many do not have a stable region within the operating range, and some go through a periodic cycle of noise/brightness.
+Sounds produced by fluorescents can vary a lot, even between tubes of same brand/spec.
+Many do not have a stable region within the operating range at first, and some go through a periodic cycle of noise/brightness.
 These instabilities likely occur due to small variations in the coating applied to the electrodes to lower the work function (potential barrier electrons have to overcome to leave the surface), which erodes from particle bombardment, and the distribution of the small amount of mercury in the tube.
 Much of the variation is reduced after a few hours' use, and a small magnet near to the anode helps to stabilise excessive noise.

 Our own tubes will not contain mercury or have electrode coatings, and we hope they will be more stable/consistent.
 Until we get a bit further with them we won't know quite how this machine will be able to sound!
 In the meantime, we have enough fluorescents that test well to release a limited number of instruments.
 Details of ordering and availability can be found here.